Sinking Funds | What is a Sinking Fund and Why Do I Need Them

 How Do I Set Up Sinking Funds?

-First, I’d recommend you sit down and make a list of what you have upcoming that you need to set aside money for as well as things you think have the potential to come up.
+First, I’d recommend you sit down and make a list of what you have upcoming that you need to set aside money for as well as things you think have the potential to come up and write down the due dates (guesstimate if you have to).

 Second, where are you going to save the money?
 Under your mattress?
 In a jar?
 In a traditional savings account?
 A high yield savings account?